-Anima: Like some of you I was disappointed with the way the Anima was portrayed.
-There's a lot of potholes, but it will leave me with the excuse that the Anima's working will remain a mystery and a possible plot device in the future.
-In my mind, the release of the nine-tails attracted a magical flare in Anima's readings, something similar occurring when Naruto was born in the Elemental Nations, but I assumed Anima was still in the development stages and was unable to act on it.
+Anima: Like some of you, I was disappointed with the way the Anima was portrayed.
+Canon presented us with plenty of plotholes, but that will leave me with the excuse that the Anima's working will remain a mystery and a possible plot device for the future.
+In my mind, the release of the nine-tails attracted a magical flare in the Anima's readings, something similar occurring when Naruto was born in the Elemental Nations, but I assumed the Anima was still in the development stages and was unable to act on it.

 I'm working under the assumption that these tailed beast are beings of immense energy.
-With Kyuubi being the most powerful beast, it was the only one Anima was able to track.
+With Kurama being the most powerful beast, it was the only one Anima was able to track.

 Next Chapter: Earthland Survival Guide…